 Ever biked through snow?
 If not, this is an adventure you won’t soon forget.
 Fat biking is gaining traction throughout Colorado; it’s fun, it’s exciting, and it’s all available right in Buena Vista.
 Head downtown, rent your bike and then hit the trails on Midland Hill, located at the end of East Main Street, or head to the Four Mile Trail System which offers miles of beautiful scenery and views of the Collegiate Peaks.

 The Collegiate Peaks Golf Course is one of the most breathtakingly beautiful golf courses in Colorado.
 Nestled in the upper Arkansas Valley, the golf course features dramatic views of the Collegiate Peaks Mountain Range.
 Their 9 hole golf course offers two sets of tee boxes that provide golfers of all abilities a chance to maximize their enjoyment and appreciation of the course.

 For an authentic western experience, consider enjoying Colorado’s breathtaking views and scenic trails on horseback.
-The skilled guides at Harvard City Riding Stables will match a horse to your ability and direct the details of your trip – all you’ll have to do is drink in the sunshine and grandiose views.
+The skilled guides at Harvard City Riding Stables and Granite Moutain Outiftters will match a horse to your ability and direct the details of your trip – all you’ll have to do is drink in the sunshine and grandiose views.
 Or, soak up a week of riding with an all-inclusive vacation at Elk Mountain Ranch.
 Buckle up your bootstraps!

 While Gold Medal fishing holds our hearts all summer long, during fall we turn to the hills where world class big game hunting can be found.
 Colorado’s hunting traditions and wildlife conservation are a part of our history, and is carefully maintained in the Arkansas River Valley.
 Hunting seasons start near the end of August, and finish in January, and you can hunt elk, deer, antelope, turkey,